MicrosoftDocs/well-architected/well-architected/operational-excellence/infrastructure-as-code-design.md

 As discussed in the [supply chain](workload-supply-chain.md) and [optimizing deployment practices](optimize-development-practices.md) guides, you should have a strict policy of  deploying infrastructure changes (including configuration changes) only through code.
 You should deploy IaC through your continuous integration and continuous delivery (CI/CD) pipelines.
 Adopting these policies enforces consistency in processes for all IaC deployments, minimizes the risk of configuration drift across your environments, and ensures infrastructure consistency across your environments.
 Additionally, you should standardize your IaC development and deployment tools and processes in a style guide.
 Recommendations for your style guide include:

 **Prefer declarative over imperative tools.** Declarative tools and their associated files are a better overall choice for deploying and managing IaC than imperative tools.
-Declarative tools use a simpler syntax for their definition files, only defining what you want the environment to look like after the deployment completes.
+Declarative tools use a simpler syntax for their definition files, defining only the desired state of the environment after the deployment completes.
 Imperative tools depend on you defining the steps required to get to the desired end-state, so the files can be much more complex than declarative files.
 Declarative definition files also help reduce the technical debt of maintaining imperative code, like deployment scripts, that can accrue over time.

 **Use your cloud platform's native tools and other industry-proven tools that natively integrate into the platform.** Your cloud platform has tools that they provide to make deploying IaC easy and straightforward.
 Take advantage of these tools and other third-party tools that have native integration, like Terraform, rather than developing your own solutions.
 Native tools are supported by the platform and include  built-in functionality for most of your needs.
 They're continuously updated by the platform provider, making them more useful as the platform evolves.